“Nobody Died At Sandy Hook”

 “And there were some people said that they were in closets for up to four hours.” pg.
 114

-School nurse Sally Cox and the school secretary are reported to have hid in a supply closet until roughly 1:15PM.
-She told 60 Minutes that she briefly emerged at around 11:15 and saw “what looked like maybe SWAT people” in the courtyard.
-This is supported by Book 2, 00250882.pdf, which documents the school’s courtyard being cleared at around this time.
+School nurse Sally Cox and the school secretary did in fact shelter in a supply closet until approximately 1:15 PM.
+Cox explained on 60 Minutes that she briefly emerged around 11:15 AM, at which point she saw what she believed were SWAT officers in the courtyard.
+That observation lines up with Book 2 (00250882.pdf), which documents the courtyard being cleared around that time.

 Captain Fusaro advised us that he had received word that people were found alive hiding at the school and that the West team was to report back to the school to research it.
 The East Team remained on site at the suspect residence and conducted the search efforts.
-Refer to TFC Riefs supplementary report.
+Refer to TFC Rief’s supplementary report.

 West Team members responded directly back to the Sandy Hook Elementary School and met with Major Meraviglia in the lobby area inside the school, directly in front of the main office.
-Major Meraviglia stated that he had located two females, [redacted] inside the main office where the command post was located, and demanded that the school be researched.
+Major Meraviglia stated that he had located two females, [redacted], inside the main office where the command post was located, and demanded that the school be researched.

 “And the idea of Kaitlyn Roig and some of these teachers bundling up all their kids into the bathroom and having a few sit on the toilet…I even heard the toilet roll holder, my God, that’s pretty tough to do even for a six year old.
 But what do you think of that?
 That doesn’t make sense to me.” pg.
 115